htvekov/controllerx/docs/examples/Sonos display.md

 Der er noget galt med hovedet på person for artist

 Opdater med turn_on() turn_off() commands **done in ssd1306**
-Opdater med dynamisk brightness(display_name): 0-1 (float med decimaler) done in ssd1306 Optional you can add PIR sensor and HA switches to control brightness and turn on/off display or adjust brightness bla bla bla
+Opdater med dynamisk brightness(display_name): 0-1 (float med decimaler) **done in ssd1306** Optional you can add PIR sensor and HA switches to control brightness and turn on/off display or adjust brightness bla bla bla **done in ssd1306**
 SSD1309 can't be turned completely off with brightness = 0 but that works for my SSD1306 ??
 Check what can be used on you hardware and choose implementation bla bla bla backly i ESPHome sender ikke on/off display hvis den ikke selv har skiftet state !!
 Altså kørt en full cycle ??
+OMskrevet for længst. **Check om det er ok nu ?**

 **Mangler:**
 Condition for display content with PIR & Sonos active playing (skal tage højde for at PIR er optional) Burde ikke være nødvendigt, men husk at sætte display on ved ESP opstart. **Check mangler !**